 Make A Larger Down Payment

-Consider making a larger downpayment to reduce your monthly payments when buying a home — the larger the down payment on your home, the lower the mortgage payment.
-And if you put at least 20% down, you won’t have to pay private mortgage insurance, which can save you money.
+Consider making a larger down payment to reduce your monthly payments when buying a home — the larger the down payment on your home, the lower the mortgage payment.
+One of the best ways to buy a house is to put at least 20% down.
+That way, you won’t have to pay private mortgage insurance, which can save you money.
+A higher lump sum payment, in the beginning, can shield you from higher interest rates since you are reducing the lender’s risk.

 Reduce Your Mortgage Insurance

-Another way of lowering your mortgage when closing on a home is keeping your private mortgage insurance low.
+Another way to lower your mortgage when closing on a home is to keep your private mortgage insurance low.
 You can do this by paying the entire premium at closing or paying the premium upfront and monthly to secure a lower insurance rate on conventional loans.
+If you get an FHA loan, you can convert it to a traditional mortgage after reaching 20% equity to avoid MIP expenses.

 For Existing Mortgages